nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Glossary

-1. **CLI** (Command Line Interface) A text box like interface which allows a user to enter commands.
+1. **CLI** (Command Line Interface) A text box like interface which allows a user to enter and execute commands.

 2. **GUI** (Graphical user interface) A form of user interface with graphical features such as icons that allows a user to interact with our program.

-3. **UI** (User Interface) An interface for a user to interact with the program.
+3. **UI** (User Interface) An interface for a user to interact with a program.

-4. **Java** A programming language and computing platform to use our ClientBook.
+4. **Java** A programming language and computing platform that is used to run ClientBook.

-5. **Command Prompt** A command line interpreter application on Windows.
+5. **Command Prompt** A command line interpreter application on the Windows operating system.

-6. **Terminal** A command line interpreter application on Mac.
+6. **Terminal** A command line interpreter application on MacOS/Linux operating systems.

-7. **Attribute** The types of information you can store in our ClientBook.
+7. **Attribute** The types of information you can store in ClientBook.
+E.g. phone number, address, name of your clients.

-8. **Identifier** The alphabetical letter associated with the attribute.
+8. **Identifier** The alphabetical letter associated with an attribute.

 9. **JSON** (JavaScript Object Notation) A format for storing and transporting data.